 The Peer Health Educator Program application process occurs early winter quarter.
 If you are interested in applying, we ask that you join us for a required information session.
 The selection of new Peer Health Educators is completed in time for spring registration.
 If you have any questions or concerns about the application process, please email email@example.com call 360-650-2993.
 Please note, we have concluded our application process for the 2017-2018 academic year.
 We encourage you to check back fall quarter if you are interested in joining our program next year!

 What you need to know

 - Type the application.
 Be concise and professional.
-There is no interview.
 Please use your application to let us know who you are.

-- Submit your application by Friday, February 7, at 5:00 PM.
-Drop it off in Old Main 560 or email your application to email@example.com.
-Call 650-2993 if you have any questions.
+- Submit your application by the deadline.
+Email your application (in a Word or PDF format) to firstname.lastname@example.org.
+Call 360.650.2993 if you have any questions.

-- Notification will be sent to you by Friday, February 21.
+- Notification of program admittance will be sent to you before spring quarter registration starts.

 - Process & Outcomes: Small and large group training providing team building, communication and facilitation skills, in-depth knowledge of content in topic specialty.

 Current opportunities for service in the Peer Health Educator Program [selection made in HLED 250]

 - Alcohol and Other Drug Risk Reduction (AOD)

 - Body Empowerment (Health at Every Size, body positivity)